 Niacinamide – A number of our topicals include niacinamide because it is the closest thing in skincare to a cure-all!
 Dr. Paik’s thoughts on this useful treatment: “Our medications are combined with niacinamide to help with inflammation, reduce redness, and prevent post-inflammatory hyperpigmentation.”
 Many acne-fighting medications like tretinoin or clindamycin can cause dryness and irritation.
 Niacinamide helps soothe and calm the skin so you look your best while your treatments get to work busting those breakouts.

-You can have it both ways.
-Some ingredients shine on their own while others can form beautiful partnerships.
-Compounding ingredients together can help increase efficacy and decrease cost, and keeping an ingredient solo gives you flexibility in how and when you use it with other products.
+Some ingredients can form beautiful partnerships.
+Compounding ingredients together can help increase efficacy and decrease cost.
 It’s the best of both worlds!

 Have questions about Apostrophe’s acne treatments?
 Wondering how to maximize the results of your skincare routine?
 Ask us on Twitter @hi_apostrophe.